mischegoss/FeedReader4/README.md

 10. I wrote a test suite named `"New Feed Selection"`.
 11. I wrote a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.
 12. I made sure test should be dependent on the results of another.
 13. I wrote a README file detailing all steps required to successfully run the application.
-If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.